-Graduate students may register for a maximum of nine credits per academic semester.
+The maximum number of credits for each program is set by such program.
 Overloads require the approval of the advisor.
-Items considered for approval are the student's academic progress, cumulative grade point average, and plan of study.
 Students are officially registered when tuition and charges for the semester have been paid or arrangements for payment have been made with the Student Billing Office.